-To make sure Google always knows the correct language- and country-version for the shop, as well as its geographic-focus, you should use the markup supported by Google – the so called rel=”alternate” hreflang=”x” link attribute.
+To make sure Google always knows the correct language- and country-version for an online shop, as well as its geographic-focus, you should use the markup supported by Google – the so called rel=”alternate” hreflang=”x” link attribute.

 - The rel="alternate" hreflang="x" link attribute